 The latest cloud-native alarm systems harness cloud computing and AI to validate alerts and streamline your security systems.
 While traditional intrusion alarm systems rely on siloed sensors, cloud-native systems integrate a variety of sensors, cameras and detection devices with a cloud-based platform.
 This infrastructure offers easy scalability, the convenience of remote access and seamless integration with your existing security infrastructure.

-AI-powered algorithms analyze the data from these integrated devices in real-time to identify potential security breaches and filter out false alerts.
+AI-powered algorithms analyze the data from these integrated devices in real-time to identify potential physical security breaches and filter out false alerts.
 These systems also allow for a granular configuration of detection rules to further improve alert validity.
 As a result, you benefit from improved alert accuracy and accelerated emergency response.

 Your in-house security capability and resources will determine what kind of solution and components to deploy.
 If your organization lacks the dedicated resources to effectively receive and respond to alerts 24/7 across multiple locations, you may need to choose a monitored cloud-native solution.
 This type of intrusion alarm system will enable you to integrate your existing hardware to achieve improved situational awareness and response capabilities.